DevalPanchal/Python_Blackjack/README.md

 ## How to Play
 The objective of this game is for the playerbeat the dealer by getting a count as close to 21 as possible, without going over 21.

-- **Card Values** -> the values of the numerical cards (2 - 10) are their respective values, face cards (Jack, Queen, King) have a value of 10, value of the ace is decided by the program to be over 1 or 11, depending on which will not make you lose.
+- **Card Values**: the values of the numerical cards (2 - 10) are their respective values, face cards (Jack, Queen, King) have a value of 10, value of the ace is decided by the program to be over 1 or 11, depending on which will not make you lose.

+- **Procedure**: The dealer and the player will be dealt cards from a shuffled deck of cards.
+One of the cards from the dealer will be hidden from your view.
+It will be up to the player if they would like to stay (with their current value) or hit (get a new card).
+Who ever has the closest value to 21 but not going over is the winner of the game.

+## Technologies used
+- **VS-Code** this project was fully coded using the text-editor vscode.
+- **Code-Style** this project utilizes object oriented style programming.
+This means that the cards are pre-generated and shuffled as the game starts, and the card that is dealt to the player is removed from the deck.